 Do you find cat dribble off-putting?
 You’re not alone!
 Siamese cats are certainly not exempt from this watery little habit.
 Any cat can be happily purring on your lap when you suddenly realize there’s a damp patch forming just beneath its mouth!
+But let’s find out why the Siamese cat is prone to this drooling behavior.

-Why do Siamese cats drool?
 The most common reason for Siamese cats to drool is when they are relaxed and happy, therefore drooling is generally nothing to worry about.
 Occasionally a Siamese cat might drool because of an oral issue or because it is teething.

 Siamese Cats Drool When They’re Happy